 When assessing an individual’s eligibility for disability benefits, the Social Security Administration (SSA) closely examines their engagement in substantial gainful activity (SGA).
 This term refers to the level of work and earnings that could potentially disqualify an applicant from receiving benefits.

+While the SSA does have limits on how many hours you can work while on SSDI in some situations, the administration often uses SGA to determine your eligibility.
 The SGA is defined by a specific monthly income threshold, calculated after deducting any disability-related work expenses.
-For the year 2024, the SGA amount is set at:
+For the year 2025, the SGA amount is set at:

-Most of the time, how much you earn matters more than how many hours you work while on SSDI.
+How much you earn often matters more than how many hours you work while on SSDI.
 However, there are exceptions.
-While the SSA primarily focuses on an individual’s earnings when determining SGA, the number of hours worked can also play a role in certain exceptional circumstances.
+While the SSA primarily focuses on an individual’s earnings when determining if they should receive benefits, the number of hours worked can also play a role in certain exceptional circumstances.

 How Many Hours Can You Work on Disability if You’re Self-Employed?